Dos and Don'ts to Boost Your Instagram Marketing

 Make your hashtag brief but unique.
 Evoke an emotion.
 Be sure this hashtag fits the voice and personality of your brand and fits with every other bit of branding you've done, especially on Instagram.

-Hashtags are of particular importance since, unlike captions, they can be searched.
+Hashtags are particularly important since, unlike captions, they can be searched.

 - Make it topical by honing in on a news story or trend that represents your brand in the context surrounding the story.